Oussama-El-Kaich/customer-churn-analysis/README.md

 # Customer Churn Prediction & Retention Strategy

 ## Overview
+Customer churn is a major challenge in telecom due to high competition and low switching costs.

-This project analyzes customer churn in a telecom company and builds a predictive model to identify high-risk customers.
+This project builds a predictive model to identify high-risk customers and provides actionable insights to improve retention strategies and reduce revenue loss.

 ## Tools
 Python (Pandas, NumPy, Scikit-learn), Matplotlib, Seaborn